mrh9663-del/rlac/_posts/2026-03-31-ecstatic-magic-static-sites.md

 ![Figure 2: Example of a website hosted using GitHub Pages]({{ site.baseurl }}/assets/images/Figure%202-Example%20of%20Static%20Site%20Presentation.jpeg)

 Figure 2: Example of a website hosted using GitHub Pages.
-Source: Wikimedia Commons

 ⸻